US economy grew at 2.1% rate in Q4 but virus threat looms

-WASHINGTON (AP) — The U.S. economy grew at an annual rate of 2.1% in the final quarter last year but fallout from China’s rapidly spreading coronavirus could jeopardize even this modest pace in the current quarter.
+WASHINGTON (AP) — The U.S. economy grew at an annual rate of 2.1% in the final quarter of last year, but damage from the spreading coronavirus is likely depressing growth in the current quarter and for 2020 as a whole.

 Traders Andrew Silverman, left, and Sal Suarino work on the floor of the New York Stock Exchange, Tuesday, Feb.
 25, 2020.
 The stock market slide continued for a second day of trading.
 (AP Photo/Richard Drew)

-The Commerce Department on Thursday reported that GDP growth in the October-December quarter was unchanged from an initial estimate a month ago although the components were slightly altered.
+The overall pace of growth in the October-December quarter was unchanged from its initial estimate a month ago.

+Economists have been downgrading their forecasts for the first quarter of this year as fears of the virus’ impact have escalated.

 Copyright 2020 Associated Press.
 All rights reserved.